aristides1000/awesome-books-javascript-microverse-project/README.md

 # Awesome books

-> This is a simple javascript project where a user can add a book dynamically into a an array of books
+> This is a simple javascript project where a user can add a book dynamically into a an array of books.
 ## Built With

 - HTML
 - CSS
 - JavaScript
 - ESLint
 ## Live Demo

 [Live Demo Link](https://raw.githack.com/aristides1000/awesome-books-javascript-microverse-project/feature/index.html)